AvinZarlez/JenkinsUnityBuildPipeline/README.md

 ### Step 5: Distribute to users

 HockeyApp then distributes the appropiate app file to our users/testers.
+Basically, each time a build is successful, an updated version of the app appears for them to download in hockey app.

 ## Recreation process